ubcctf/ubcctf.github.io/_posts/2020-05-05-de1ctf-coderunner.md

 That gave me the 64 bytes I needed to get to the second part of the program!

+Now I just needed to run it.
+I first had to configure binfmt and qemu for running dynamically linked MIPS binaries.
+This meant installed libc for MIPS and doing some magic symlinking for binfmt.
+[Zach Riggle's Stackexchange answer](https://reverseengineering.stackexchange.com/a/8917/28379) was a great reference here.

 This is where I learned how much time I actually had and I was pretty shocked.
-I had started this CTF a bit late, and started working on this question about 20 hours into the competition and at this point the problem only had 4 solves, so I knew this was going to be really hard, but nevertheless, I was shocked that it was even possible.
+I had started this CTF a bit late, and started working on this question about 18 hours into the competition and at this point the problem only had 4 solves, so I knew this was going to be really hard, but nevertheless, I was shocked that it was even possible.